-From 1966 – 1968 he commanded the 341st Airfield Operations Detachment, 25th Aviation Battalion building the unit from Fort Benning, Georgia and moving it to Chu Chi, Vietnam.
-The refueling facility he and his soldiers built became the prototype for refueling aircraft throughout Vietnam.
+In 1966, Pedigo arrived at Ft.
+Benning, Georgia, and took command of the 341st Airfield Operations Detachment, of the 25th Aviation Battalion, and prepared his unit to ship out to Chu Chi, Vietnam.
+The refueling facility he and his soldiers built there became the prototype for aircraft refueling stations throughout Vietnam.

-After his Vietnam tours, he graduated in 1973 from the Command and General Staff College at Fort Leavenworth, Kansas.
-He was then sent again to Fort Rucker where he was promoted to the rank of Lieutenant Colonel in 1975.
+After his Vietnam tours, he graduated in 1973 from the Command and General Staff College at Fort Leavenworth, Kansas, before returning to Fort Rucker where he was promoted to the rank of Lieutenant Colonel in 1975.
 His next assignment was as the Professor of Military Science at the University of Kentucky.
-He was inducted as a Kentucky Colonel, the highest title of honor bestowed by the Governor of Kentucky, in 1978.
-Bobbie retired from the military at Fort Knox in 1980.
+He retired from active duty at Ft.
+Knox in 1980.

-Following his military career, he served 21-years as a civilian in the U.S. federal service.
-Highlights include his role with the 11th Armored Calvary Regiment, “Blackhorse” in Fulda, Germany as the Deputy Garrison Commander 1983-1989, and later Deputy Garrison Commander in Wiesbaden 1999-2003.
+Pedigo wasn’t quite finished with the Army, however.
+Following his military career, he served for 21 years as a civilian contractor in the U.S. Federal Service.
+Highlights include his role with the 11th Armored Calvary Regiment, “Blackhorse” in Fulda, Germany as the Deputy Garrison Commander from 1983 through 1989, and later Deputy Garrison Commander in Wiesbaden from 1999 through 2003.
 Bobbie retired from government service at Fort Campbell, Kentucky with a cumulative 51-years of service to his country.

 Pedigo held a Bachelor’s and Master’s degree in History from the University of Nebraska and a Master of Science degree in Systems Management from the University of Southern California.